siduction/sidu-manual/data/en/0312-part-gparted_en.md

   1. Create a new (empty) partition table of the same type, and thus remove all old partitions and data in the fastest way.

   2. Change the partition table type.
 It makes sense to change from **msdos-MBR** to **gpt-UEFI** or vice versa.
 Here, too, all data will be lost.
     In 2009, UEFI with GPT was introduced, has been gradually spreading ever since, and will replace the MBR.
 While modern UEFI mainboards support MBR, the benefits of GPT are lost.
-More information about UEFI and GPT can be found on the manual page [Partitioning with gdisk](0313-part-gdisk_en.md#partitioning-with-gdisk).

   ![GParted partition table](./images-en/gparted/gparted03-en.png)